IbrahimGuner/Magento-JDE-ERP-Pricing/README.md

 # Magento-ERP-Pricing

-ERP (JDE) Pricing Will override Magento E-Commerce App Catalog Pricing.
+ERP (JDE) Pricing will override Magento E-Commerce App Catalog Pricing.
 In order to achieve this goal 2 Main Updates Needs to be Done.

 1) Magento Catalog Price Rule Needs to Updated to get the pricing info from the ERP System.